Travelling After Cannabis Legalization: What Canadians Need to Know

 In practice, questions about previous cannabis use are rare.
 “It’s discretionary,” said Saunders.
 “But if you’re asked this question, I’ve always told clients you’re under no obligation to say yes.”
 (You must answer truthfully if asked about previous drug convictions, but you can decline to answer question about usage.)
 The guard, in turn, can decline to allow you entry to the U.S. that day, which is certainly inconvenient, but not as inconvenient as a lifetime ban.

-Finally, it may seem obvious, but don’t pull up to a ground crossing in a car that smells of smoke, and don’t carry bags that smell of cannabis or could contain drug residue.
+The best way to avoid any issues is not to give border guards a reason to ask questions.
+It may seem obvious, but don’t pull up to a ground crossing in a car that smells of smoke, and don’t carry bags that smell of cannabis or could contain drug residue.

 Can I bring cannabis on my trip overseas?

 Nope.
 Doing so is illegal and can carry serious punishments -- on the government page on alcohol, drugs and travel, the Canadian government reports that more than a third of the 1,700 Canadians in jail abroad are there for drug-related offences.
 If you have a medicinal cannabis prescription, seek specialized advice, but err on the side of caution -- your prescription may not carry any weight in countries with strict drug policies.

 What should I know when I'm returning to Canada?

 It is illegal to bring cannabis into Canada, even if you have a medical prescription.
 "If you do have cannabis or products containing cannabis with you when you enter Canada, you must declare them to the Canada Border Services Agency.
 If you do not declare cannabis products when you enter Canada, you can face enforcement action, including arrest and prosecution," states a government fact sheet.